sudheerapte/popcornserver/doc/commands.rst

   | ...
   | ``END``

-The ``SET DATA`` command assigns the given data string to a data leaf.
-The *path* must be an existing data-leaf node, i.e., a concurrent node with no children.

-There are two forms of the ``SET DATA`` command shown above, depending on how the data is supplied.
-In the first form, the data is a single **word**, whose value is supplied as the *data* argument.

-The second form is a multi-line command.
 The first line introduces the ``SET DATA`` command and the command word ``BEGIN``.
 The last line contains only the command word ``END``.
 In between, you can supply a set of printable ascii characters broken into lines no longer than 1000 characters each.
 These data characters are not interpreted in any way, except that no line may consist of the three characters ``END``.
 All the *line* values are concatenated into a single string and assigned as the value of the data item.

+Possible errors: no such path; node is not data-leaf.

 Queries